Sabathu

 Sabathu (also known as Subathu) is a cantonment town in Solan district in the Indian state of Himachal Pradesh.
 It has a historic association with the Anglo-Nepalese War, and is now the centre of the 1st Gorkha Rifles and the 4th Gorkha Rifles of the Indian Army.

+History

+During the colonial period, Subathu was a part of British Indian territory, and served as a cantonment in the Simla district, Punjab Province.

+The First Gurkha Rifles was raised in Subathu in 1815, from the remnants of the Nepali General Amar Singh Thapa's army after the Anglo-Gorkha wars.

 Geography

 Sabathu has an average elevation of 1265 metres (4150 feet).